nens/threedi-docs/source/d_settings_objects.rst

      - Text
      - No
      - m MSL
      - Location of your initial water level file, relative to the location of your sqlite in the folder-structure.
 It should look something like *rasters\\initial_water_level.tif*.
+This superseeds any global initial water level.
      - Terrain information
    * - Initial water level
      - initial_waterlevel
      - Decimal number
      - Yes
      - m MSL
-     - Global initial water level.
-This is superseded in case an initial water level file is provided.
+     - Initial water level.
+This global value is superseded in case an initial water level file is provided.
      - Terrain information
    * - Initial water level type
      - water_level_ini_type